quantumcore/handlerhijack/README.md

 MSF:Handler_Hijack is a Tool Designed for Systems Compromised by Metasploit Multi/Handler and Reverse_tcp payload.

-This tool breaks the Connection and Connects itself to it.
+This tool Connects itself to the Multi/Handler in Metasploit.
 While the Meterpreter Session for them Died and then Connected back (to us) The Attacker won't be able to Use the Meterpreter.

 Currently I was able to do these to things when Connected.
 Spam them